-Ireland subsidiary gross profits in Euros were €1,293 in 2014 compared to €1,189 in 2013 and €827 in 2012.
-The associated GPMs were 34.5% in 2014, 35.3% in 2013 and 27.9% in 2012.
-The higher gross profits are due to 1) UTMD Ltd in Ireland directly selling devices to Ireland domestic clinical users that were manufactured by other UTMD subsidiaries, instead of the other subsidiaries selling through distributors in Ireland, 2) UTMD Ltd in Ireland directly selling devices to international customers previously purchased from outside vendors by Femcare UK and sold by Femcare UK that are now manufactured and sold by UTMD Ltd in Ireland, and 3) increased intercompany sales (which absorb fixed overhead costs) from manufacturing products previously purchased from outside vendors by Femcare for direct customer sales in the UK and AUS.
+Ireland subsidiary GP was EUR 3,312 in 2015 compared to EUR 1,293 in 2014 and EUR 1,189 in 2013.
+The associated GPMs were 48.5% in 2015, 34.5% in 2014 and 35.3% in 2013.
+The higher gross profits were due to 1)

+UTMD Ltd in Ireland directly selling devices to Ireland domestic clinical users instead of selling through distributors, 2) UTMD Ltd in Ireland directly selling devices that it manufactures to international customers previously sold by Femcare UK, and 3) increased intercompany sales (which absorb fixed overhead costs) from manufacturing products previously purchased from outside vendors by Femcare UK.